 Horticulture Classes

 All classes are open to the public.
 Horticulture classes through Workforce Development are non-credit.
-You will receive a certificate of completion for the non-credit course if you attend at least 85% of all sessions of the course and earn a grade of at least 70%.
+You will receive a certificate of completion for the non-credit course if you attend at least 85% of course sessions and earn a grade of at least 70%.

 If you would like to turn your certificates of completion into credit, towards a Horticulture certificate or AAS degree; up to 7 credits may be awarded through the SUNY Niagara Credit for Prior Learning Process.
-More information on the requirements can be provided by the Horticulture program coordinator.
+The Horticulture program coordinator can provide more information on the requirements.

 Class times may vary.
 See class descriptions below: